Enhanced Games

-The Enhanced Games (TEG) is a proposed multi-sport event.
-Founded by Australian businessman Aron D'Souza, it would allow athletes to use performance-enhancing substances without being subject to drug tests.
-According to D'Souza, he created the Games because he believes that athletes are entitled to do what they wish with their own bodies, and that the International Olympic Committee (IOC) is corrupt for exploiting them.
+The Enhanced Games (TEG) is a multi-sport event.
+Founded by Australian businessman Aron D'Souza, it allows athletes to use performance-enhancing substances without being subject to drug tests; organizers claim these substances must be FDA-approved and used under medical supervision.
+D'Souza stated that he founded the Games based on the principle of bodily autonomy for athletes, further alleging that the International Olympic Committee (IOC) maintains an exploitative relationship with competitors.

-The first competition of TEG is scheduled for May 2026, and several former Olympic swimmers intend to participate.
-Reactions have been generally negative from the sporting world, the scientific community, and media outlets, with commentators highlighting the safety risks of encouraging performance-enhancing drug use.
+Reactions from the sporting world, scientific community, and media outlets have generally been negative, with commentators highlighting the safety risks of encouraging performance-enhancing drug use.
+The first event took place on 24 May 2026 in Las Vegas, and included competitions in swimming, athletics, and weightlifting.

 Background

+Origins and development (2023–2025)

 The Enhanced Games (TEG) is to be the first event of its kind to support performance-enhancing drugs and not follow the rules of the World Anti-Doping Agency (WADA).
 Performance-enhancing drugs will not be mandatory for participants.
+When announced in June 2023, the event was intended to be annual and to include five categories: track and field, swimming, weightlifting, gymnastics, and combat sports.
 Such an event has been discussed hypothetically for many years but never been realised.
 Prosthetic limbs and shoe technology will be allowed.
 Aron D'Souza, president of the organisation, says that for insurance reasons, only FDA-approved substances will be allowed.
 Cocaine and heroin will not be allowed.
 According to D'Souza, athletes should also be categorised based on their chromosomal sex.

-When announced in June 2023, the event was intended to be annual and to include five categories: track and field, swimming, weightlifting, gymnastics, and combat sports.
 Originally planned for December 2024, D'Souza estimated the number of athletes to be "maybe a couple of thousand".
+By late 2025, organizers were aiming for 50 participants in the first event, with 38 confirmed as of 10 February 2026.
 Brett Fraser, chief athletics officer of the organisation, said that the planned included sports are a "core suite of products", and can be improved upon in the future.
 The scale will depend on funding, and the location was planned to be a university campus or similar facility in the southern United States.
 D'Souza said in early 2024 that he now had the equity capital to fund the first event.